 Barbados uh cum from ... and I love to travel!

 Ph.D.
-Tourism, University of Florida (2008), Fulbright/OAS for Eastern Caribbean 2004-06
+Tourism, University of Florida (2008), Fulbright & OAS Scholar for Eastern Caribbean 2004-06

 M.Sc.
 Natural Resource Management, University of the West Indies, Barbados (2002)

 I have had the pleasure of both visiting and working in many of the countries of the Caribbean and plan to share my home with my students as much as possible.
 This plan got off to a great start with a study trip to the Cayman Islands during spring break 2009.
 I'm sure my Tourism Planning class will agree that this fieldwork definitely enhanced the quality of their university experience.
-Since 2009 I've taken my students on study/research trips or conferences to Barbados and a number of California destinations including Santa Barbara, Sacramento and Catalina Island as well as to Park City in Utah.
+Since the Cayman Islands trip my students have gone with me on study/research trips or conferences to Utah, Barbados, the Bahamas, Cuba, Spain, and a number of California destinations including Santa Barbara, Sacramento and Catalina Island.

 NEWS & ANNOUNCEMENTS

 Tel (818) 677-3858

 Fax (818) 677-2695

 18111 Nordhoff St